 I like how 500px listened to their community, apologised then took action.
 They made a bold decision to do the right thing for their creative community and their community has responded in kind by embracing the new platform.

-9. Advertise with Adwords
+Advertise with Google Ads

 For example if you’re a London based artist you could create an advert that appears only when someone searches for ‘London based artist’.
 You can then target your ad further by describing your work, materials, style etc. If you’re available for commissions, if you do portraits, if you sell limited edition prints… all of these can draw people to your ad and your work.